 In 2021, Rakuten was selected as a constituent of the MSCI Japan Empowering Women Index (WIN).
 The Index lists Japanese companies that exhibit a commitment towards promoting and maintaining a high level of gender diversity among their workforce, while maintaining superior financial quality.

-In 2019, Rakuten achieved Gold Level in the work with PRIDE INDEX for the fourth consecutive year.
+In 2020, Rakuten achieved Gold Level in the work with PRIDE INDEX for the fifth consecutive year.

 Diversity at Rakuten